savoury1/ubuntu-rolling/docs/launchpad-ppa-readme.txt

 *** No warranty given, no liability whatsoever for me, so on, so forth. ***

 So we are all clear now about that, OK?
+Thanks!

 -----END EXPERIMENTAL WARNING-----